NYC Construction Accident Lawyer

 - You’ll benefit from our attorneys’ 130 years of combined litigation experience.

-- We’ve won $100 Million+ for injured workers and accident victims throughout NYC.
+- We’ve won hundreds of Millions of dollars for injured workers and accident victims throughout NYC.

 - Our law firm has quite literally helped to shape labor and construction law in New York State.
 Thanks to our advocacy in the Willinski case, construction workers can recover damages for injuries that weren’t previously covered by the law.